 In her timely collection of essays, Hope in Disarray, Dr. Grace Ji-Sun Kim offers an accessible, personal, honest, and inspiring examination of real-world problems and the possibilities of hope in the midst of struggle.
 Each essay reads as a meditation that brings together mind, heart, and body.

-—Susan M. Shaw, author of Reflective Faith: A Theological Toolbox for Women
+—Susan M. Shaw, professor of women, gender, and sexuality studies, Oregon State University, and author of Reflective Faith: A Theological Toolbox for Women

 More than an invitation, Hope in Disarray is a passionate and personal summons to conscious and compassionate living.
 Ranging through terrain as rough and varied as climate change, racism, gun violence, and sexual abuse, this book challenges readers to examine our comfortable certainties, imagine a more just world, and take action to bring it into being.

 I turned the last page with a fresh infusion of inspiration to live a life of compassionate, sustained action, no matter how difficult the challenges.

 —Brian D. McLaren, author of The Great Spiritual Migration